afallenhope/aspdotnet-postgresql-entity/README.md

 This project was a skeleton project created on Gentoo Linux 6.6.47-gentoo-x86_64

-This allows for ASP.NET Core 8 + PostgreSQL + Entity (yes...
-I spelled it wrong in the repo...)
+This allows for ASP.NET Core 8 + PostgreSQL + Entity

+## Purpose

+This way I can just clone this repo any time I want an MVC + PostgreSQL + Entity

+## Sensitive Info

+Yes, I'm aware the username / password to my docker container is in the *.json.

+It's a docker container of my local computer.
+I'll add dotnet env.